Outlook 2011 to OmniFocus

 tell the note of NewTask

-make new file attachment with properties {file name:theFileName, embedded:true}
+make new file attachment with properties {file name:file theFileName, embedded:true}

 end tell